 AI can in fact help in complying with regulations.
 A number of regulations require faces and objects to be redacted in video surveillance.
 Let’s first look at these regulations in USA and EU.

-Redacting Personally Identifiable Information (PII) in USA
+Video Redaction for Personally Identifiable Information (PII) in USA

 Several US federal and state laws require organizations and law enforcement agencies to redact Personally Identifiable Information (PII) from data.
 Law enforcement, when using video surveillance as evidence in court, need to redact faces and PII of people other than the suspects.